OpenLMIS-Malawi/mw-skip-period-tool/config/tool/README.md

 * olmis - provide details about OpenLMIS database
   * dialect - select what dialect should by used by Hibernate
   * showSql - define if SQL statements should be visible on output
-  * hbm2ddl - define what Hibernate should do with the database schema.
-By default it will check if database and entity classes defines the same database.
   * dataSource - define settings of OpenLMIS database like address, port, name of database and so on.
 * batch - this small configuration sections contains addictional Spring Batch settings
   * chunk - after how much requisitions the Spring Batch should execute the commit command.